crisbee/IntroToDataPowerOnDockerLab/README.md

 Demonstrate how easy it is to deploy YOUR DataPower container!
 If you are doing this lab in a classroom environment or with a partner, ask the other lab participants to deploy your container a few times.
 Can you get your partner's container running?
 > Hint: Use the docker run command.

 Pick apart a container image.
 One way to do that is to look at the Dockerfile, but another way is to inspect the image itself.
-There is a lot of data in the output that you may not be able to decipher, but if you inspect YOUR DataPower image, you should be abel to see where you tagged it "mydp:1.0".
+There is a lot of data in the output that you may not be able to decipher, but if you inspect YOUR DataPower image, you should be able to see where you tagged it "mydp:1.0".
-> Hint: Use theh "docker image inspect [IMAGE ID]" command.
+> Hint: Use the "docker image inspect [IMAGE ID]" command.

-Demonstrate the effeciency of containers of VMs.
-Deploy a few containers and watch system resource utilization rise and fall.
+Demonstrate the efficiency of containers over VMs.
+Deploy and stop a few containers and watch system resource utilization rise and fall.
+There is no real load on the containers as DataPower is not processing and traffic, so it will be minimal, but give it a try.
 > Hint: The "top" command will show you resource utilization.

 Help me make the lab better!
 I'm sure you found a typo or some problem with this lab.
 Let me know about it and at the same time get to know another feature of GitHub.
 Go to this lab's home repository at https://github.com/horvatca/IntroToDataPowerOnDockerLab and open in Issue.